sdmalek44/little-shop-redux/README.md

 ### Iteration 5

-Create full CRUD functionality for an item with the following characteristics:
+Create full CRUD functionality for an Item with the following characteristics:

 * title
 * description